Condo by-laws vary in Michigan, but owners are generally responsible for their liability coverage and the interior of their units.

 Is Condo Insurance Required?

-Most lenders require you to obtain condo insurance to safeguard your financial interests, like homeowners insurance.
+Most lenders require you to obtain condo insurance to safeguard your financial interests, similar to homeowners insurance.

 Even if you have paid off your mortgage and purchased the property outright, you might still be on the hook for condo insurance, as many homeowners associations require it.